RensTillmann/super-forms/docs/import-export.md

 ##### Step 2: Exporting the form settings

 Now we have to copy the form settings.
-On the form builder page got to `Form Settings` section and choose `Export & Import` from the dropdown.
+On the form builder page go to `Form Settings` section and choose `Export & Import` from the dropdown.
 Now copy (_CTRL+C_ ) the form settings code.
 Go to your new form and go to the same location, except now you paste the code in the **Import settings** section.
 Click the `Import settings` button to save the settings for the form.